aurorahuangchu/aurorahuangchu.github.io/_pages/about.md

    In my junior year, I independently proposed a research topic and embarked on an in-depth investigation under the guidance of [<var>Prof. Yinjie Ma</var>](http://grjl.hnu.edu.cn/p/5BD5B9EF04D7DC1EE81FB1E3358E034B).
 In this study, we proposed a novel ester coolant for battery immersion cooling systems by experiment and compared its insulating performance with other coolants by simulation.
 Eventually, I **submitted a paper as the first author** to the <var>Energy</var>, and it was successfully published in 2023.

-   Extracurricular Activities
+   Extra-curricular Activities
 ---
-   As for extracurricular activities, I prefer fishing.
+   As for extra-curricular activities, I prefer fishing.
 Even if I get nothing, I still regard it as a nice mental reset and a great social tool.
 Through fishing, I have met many excellent senior citizens and learned knowledge from various fields.

    Besides, I like watching football matches because I think football has its unique ability to unite people from different cultures, backgrounds, and languages under a common passion.
 This aligns with my motivation for pursuing my Doctor's degree abroad.